Pam216-creator/bimm143/README.md

 # bimm143
-Classwork for BIMM143 F24 at UCSD.
+Classwork for BIMM143 F24 at UC San Diego.